serhii-yatskovskyi/artifact-mirror/README.md

   [the default credential provider chain](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html#credentials-default), so all approaches to provide credentials are available.
 - `--server.port`.
 Allows to change server HTTP port.
 The default value is 80.
+- `--aws.codeartifact.vpc-endpoint`, `--aws.codeartifact.api.vpc-endpoint`.
+Override default CodeArtifact URLs by
+  VPC-Endpoint URLs (AWS Private Links).
+These options can be used in case the Artifact Mirror is deployed in a private subnet without NAT gateway (i.e. without Internet access).

 In a simple case, the application can be run by the following command: